heal-research/SimSharp/README.txt

 To demonstrate how simple models can be expressed with little code, consider a production facility that has two machines and one person after the machines who grabs the products and puts each of them into a crate.
+The machine cannot continue until the person is available to grab the product.
+The total waiting time of the machine is recorded.

 private static TimeSpan delay = TimeSpan.Zero;